 The most convenient parking is in the Hopkins parking structure at Hopkins Dr and Voigt Dr, just south of SDSC.

 From the Hopkins Structure, after setting your permit, take the elevators down to the 2nd floor and walk safely out to Hopkins Dr. and the front of the Supercomputer Center.
-Walking past the Auditorium outside (and a sign reading "Halicioğlu Data Science Center"), go up the staircase to the entrance of the East building, and go through the double doors.
+Walking past the Auditorium outside on your left (and a sign reading "Halicioğlu Data Science Center"), go up the large staircase to the entrance of the East building, and go through the black double doors.
 Now inside the building, look under the staircase ahead to find Room B143-E, also labeled "Synthesis Center / Visualization Lab".